calacuda/ansible-deb-server/README.md

 # ansible-deb-server
-an ansible playbook to setup a fresh install of debian runnign as a server.
+An ansible playbook to setup a fresh install of Debian running as a server.